-BUA4102 ACCOUNTING FOR MANAGEMENT L Т Р С Version 1.1 Latest Approved 3 0 0 3 Pre-requisites/Exposure Basic knowledge of general Mar nageme ent Co-requisites Student must have basic understa Management. anding of G eneral
+BUA4102 ACCOUNTING FOR MANAGEMENT L Т P С Version 1.1 Latest Approved 3 0 0 3 Pre-requisites/Exposure Basic knowledge of general Management Co-requisites Student must have basic understanding of General Management.

 The intent of this course is to acquaint the students with fundamental concepts and processes of accounting so that they are able to appreciate the nature of item presented in the annual accounts of an organization.
 The student will be able to familiarize with the significant tools and techniques of financial analysis further useful in the interpretation of the financial statements.
 The aim of this course does not focus on to make the student's expert accountant but to have a good comprehension on the management planning and control systems.
 However, the principal focus will be related to the interpretation and use of the financial data by non-accounting students to gain the ability of using accounting information as a tool in applying solutions for managerial problems, evaluating the financial performance, and interpreting the financial structure.